 Mom and I were very close, even throughout my teenhood, a time when most teens want little to do with their parents.
 In fact, my interests were always indistinguishable from hers: music, clothes, books, outlook on life.
 It makes sense that I would have such grown-up tastes and perspectives because at a relatively young age I understood and accepted that Mom knew best for us, and therefore I was so much more mature than my sisters, who childishly rebelled.
 I owe my mom so much for everything she did for us--especially since she had such a difficult life and my ungrateful sisters made her life harder and ultimately abandoned her, leaving Mom with nobody else but me to be her support system.
 I'm glad I had an upbringing that taught me it's better to give than to receive, because now I'm focused on working hard to make the world a better place.
 I was privileged as a child and it's now my primary duty to help others.

 I stand by both this narrative and the other one; they both contain truths.
+(All truths are true; they serve some aspect of our experience and evolution during the period in which we hold fast to them.)
 So what accounts for the big differences in narrative focus between my younger self and older self?
 It's because it gradually dawned on me as my adulthood progressed that I was not ok--but I had no clear idea what the source of my problems could be.
 Seeing psychologists and psychiatrists and taking antidepressants provided neither answers nor relief.
 At first I didn't think my problems had much to do with my upbringing.
 After all, as a child I had clean water, food, clothes, a home, and education.
 What more does a person need?
 I noticed that charities worked to give needy kids the very things I had taken for granted.
 There were no social services providing kids with more intangible things like friendship or mentoring...except for Big Brothers and Big Sisters.
 But from what I knew of those programs they were only for kids in poverty who were missing a mom or dad.
 I wasn't financially poor and had both parents--therefore, just as everyone told me, I had absolutely nothing to complain about.